Fix: Can't Play MP4 Files on Windows 10/11

 4. Convert MP4 files format

-If you can’t play MP4 files on Windows 10 or 11, try to fix the issue by converting the file format.
+If you can’t play MP4 files on Windows 10 or 11, try converting the file format to fix the issue.
 File conversion is a quick way to bypass the missing codec issue.
 You can convert MP4 files to AVI, WMV, MOV, or any other format supported by your media player.
-Try online programs like CloudConvert, Handbrake etc. or desktop apps like WinX HD for video file conversion.
+Try online programs like CloudConvert, Handbrake, etc. or desktop apps like WinX HD for video file conversion.

 5. Play MP4 files in another media player